Women only tour in Mongolia

 Description of Women only tour in Mongolia

 All in all, this holiday is a unique opportunity to meet the women so important to Mongolia – a country with impressive gender equality credentials.
-And it’s designed by a female-run holiday company that’s been working with Mongolian communities for over 13 years.
-As a tailor made trip designed by women for women, almost every detail can be tweaked to your budget, timings and group preferences.
+And it’s designed by a female-run holiday company that’s been working with Mongolian communities for nearly two decades.
+As a tailor-made trip designed by women for women, almost every detail can be tweaked to your budget, timings and group preferences whether you're looking for a higher level of comfort or more adventure.
 You’ll get a true insight into the lives and challenges of women in Mongolia.

 PlanetAlways a tricky one this.
 We can promise you the world but how do we prove it?
 Responsible, sustainable or ethical travel - in recent years, it has developed many labels and is now a widely-used selling tool in the tourism industry.
 But, what does it mean?
 Although there is no real clear definition, it has to be more than ensuring that we collect all of our rubbish, asking before taking a photograph or being aware of the cultural norms.
 That’s what we should be automatically doing anyway.

 Below are some of the elements of our responsible travel philosophy for our Women Only Mongolia experience where we can show real evidence of our practice:

 We focus solely on Mongolia and over the past 15 years we have seen the impact of the climate emergency on this vast country.
 Annual precipitation has decreased (the (previously reliable) seasonal rainfall pattern has become erratic) but localised severe weather events have increased.
 There’s also an increase in desertification and a loss of biodiversity.
 This is combined with Mongolia’s annual mean air temperature increasing by 2.24°C from 1940 to 2015 – triple the global average.